Why Reading Sherman Alexie Was Never Enough

 Now, finally #MeToo has come to Indian Country.

-Last Monday, NPR released on-the-record statements by three women who recount sexual harassment from National Book Award winner Sherman Alexie of the Spokane and Colville tribes.
+Last Monday, NPR released on-the-record statements by three women who recount sexual harassment from National Book Award winner Sherman Alexie of the Spokane and Coeur d’Alene tribes.
 Native American readers and writers as well as the very White publishing world are left reeling.
 A day ago, the publisher of Alexie’s latest paperback postponed its release.

 We are left having to re-examine Alexie, a literary “rockstar”: winner of the 2007 National Book Award for The Absolutely True Diary of a Part-Time Indian and most recently, the 2018 Andrew Carnegie Medal for Excellence in Nonfiction for his latest work, a searing memoir about his late mother, You Don’t Have to Say You Love Me: A Memoir (Little, Brown).